The Todo Noise Application

 Then, when the wizard asks you for the name of the default client, just call it player

-(with the browser
+, and select the browser

-target and the default
+target as well as the default

 Once the wizard ended, let's launch the soundworks